British Rail Class 86: English, Welsh & Scottish Railway

 EWS soon diversified the use of its fleet, hiring its locomotives to charter train operators and also to Virgin Trains, to supplement their unreliable fleet.
-Three locomotives (nos.
-86261/401/426) were repainted into EWS's red and gold livery.
+Three locomotives (Note: Numbers 86261/401/426) were repainted into EWS's red and gold livery.

-The rundown of the fleet started in 2001, when the locomotives were replaced on charter and mail trains by Class 67 or Class 90 locomotives.
+The rundown of the fleet started in 2001, when the locomotives were replaced on charter and mail trains by or Class 90 locomotives.
 They saw continued use with Virgin Trains, however, but were gradually withdrawn as new Class 390 Pendolino units entered service, reducing the need for hired locomotives.
-By the end of their working careers, most of the EWS locomotives were in an appalling state and suffered from numerous failures.
+By the end of their working careers, most of the EWS locomotives were in a poor state and suffered from numerous failures.
 The final locomotives, nos.
-86210/401/424 were withdrawn from traffic in late 2002.
+86210/401/424, were withdrawn from traffic in late 2002.

 Following withdrawal from traffic, two locomotives (nos.
 86426/430) were subsequently reinstated and hired to Freightliner, on a long-term contract.
 This was due to a Class 90 locomotive, no. 90150, being written off due to fire damage, resulting in a shortage of electric traction.
 The two locomotives were repainted into Freightliner's racing green livery and employed on intermodal traffic, with the rest of Freightliner's Class 86 fleet.
-The contract ended in mid-2004, following deliveries of new Class 66 locomotives, meaning that the two electric locomotives were surplus to requirements and they were withdrawn from traffic.
+The contract ended in mid-2004, following deliveries of new diesel locomotives, meaning that the two electric locomotives were surplus to requirements and they were withdrawn from traffic.

 In late 2003, with the exception of the two locomotives on hire to Freightliner, EWS advertised all of its remaining locomotives for sale.
-Most were subsequently sold for scrap, but one locomotive (no. 86401) was preserved (later hired in and used by GB Railfreight on the Caledonian Sleeper contract), whilst two others (nos.
-86210/424) were sold for further use with Network Rail and reclassified class 86/9.
-The former Freightliner pair were sold to C F Booth in late 2005.
+Most were subsequently sold for scrap, but one locomotive (no. 86401) was preserved, whilst two others (nos.
+86210/424) were sold for further use with Network Rail; 86210 was reclassified Class 86/9, along with 86253.
+The former Freightliner pair were sold to C F Booth in late-2005.

 FM Rail

 FM Rail (previously Fragonset Railways) briefly leased several locomotives from HSBC Rail.
 These locomotives were previously used by Anglia Railways (86217/223/250), Virgin Cross-Country (86231/251) and Virgin West Coast (86229/233).
-One locomotive, ex-Virgin 86212, was hauled to East Ham Depot in London to be used for carriage power duties for the new Blue Pullman train.
-However, it did not operate services on the mainline.
+One locomotive, ex-Virgin 86212, was hauled to East Ham depot in east London to be used for carriage power duties for the new Blue Pullman train.
+However, it did not operate services on the main line.

 FM Rail entered administration in December 2006, without having returned any of their Class 86 locomotives to traffic and they were returned to the lease company.